grange85/ahfow-www/_posts/2013/2013-06-19-originals-fly-into-the-mystery-by-jonathan-richman-the-modern-lovers-covered-by-luna.markdown

 layout: post
 status: publish
 published: true
-title: 'Originals: Fly Into The Mystery by Jonathan RIchman & The Modern Lovers (covered by Luna)'
+title: 'Originals: Fly Into the Mystery by Jonathan RIchman & The Modern Lovers (covered by Luna)'
 author:
   display_name: Andy